codesharedot/quantum-resistant-ledger-price/README.md

-# beldex price
+# dynamic-trading-rights price

-Gets the beldex price with Python (from JSON).
+Gets the dynamic-trading-rights price with Python (from JSON).

 https://pythonbasics.org